Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Asymptotic behavior in time

 In this section, we denote generic constants by $\bar{C}$ depending on the initial data, coefficients of viscosity and heat conduction and some other known constants but independent of $t$.
-Theorem \ref{3d-th:1.2} will be proved in the following two subsections.
+Theorem \ref{3d-th:1.2} will be proved in Sections \ref{3d-sec 5.1} and \ref{3d-sec 5.2}.